josiah-mbao/josiah-mbao/README.md

-# 🚀 Josiah Mbao | MLOps & Systems Engineer ☁️
+# 🚀 Josiah Mbao | Junior MLOps Engineer ☁️

 > “Technology that is sufficiently advanced is indistinguishable from magic.”